w3f/polkadot-wiki/docs/general/polkadot-v1.md

   where transactions are processed in parallel within each shard.
 Continuing the comparison of Polkadot being a decentralized computer, Polkadot has a virtual CPU with virtual cores (shards).
 Polkadot cores are the gateway for rollup chains to use Polkadot as a service for shared security and interoperability (see below).

     !!!info "Rollups or Parachains?"
         Polkadot rollups used to be referred to as parachains in the past.
-This reflected the technical nature of parachains, which are blockchains running in parallel as Polkadot shards.
-However, the technological nature of parachains are akin to a rollup protocol.
+This reflected the technical nature of parachains, blockchains running in parallel as Polkadot shards.
+However, the technological nature of parachains is akin to a rollup protocol.
 Due to the broad industry acceptance of the term "rollup", parachains are, in a way, rollup chains: fully-fledged blockchains utilizing Polkadot's rollup mechanism for security guarantees.
 A comparison between Polkadot rollups and other rollup technologies is available [here](../learn/learn-comparisons-rollups.md#rollup-comparison-table).

 - **Execution sharding.** Polkadot introduced execution sharding on top of data sharding.
 Data sharding essentially refers to rollup data living in each shard (rollup chain), and being permanently fragmented (more on this later).
-Polkadot also introduced [the ELVES security protocol](../learn/learn-parachains-protocol.md), in which a subset of validators is assigned to each Polkadot virtual core to check incoming data from each rollup.
+Polkadot also introduced [the ELVES security protocol](../learn/learn-parachains-protocol.md), assigning a subset of validators to each Polkadot virtual core to check incoming data from each rollup.
 Secondary checks and dispute-driven escalation effects ensure the system stays secure, and eventually, all validators will be engaged in critical situations.
 Execution sharding is at the core of Polkadot's scalability because:

-    - Not all validators always check everything
-    - Validators feature an in-core/on-chain dualism: they not only commit to the state of the blockchain but also participate in data availability as well as re-executing and checking data coming through Polkadot's virtual cores.
+    - Not all validators always check everything Validators feature an in-core/on-chain dualism: they not only commit to the blockchain's state but also participate in data availability, re-executing, and checking data coming through Polkadot's virtual cores.

     This system allows Polkadot to have many virtual cores and process data coming through those cores simultaneously, natively, and without compromising security.

 - **Shared security**.
 Any rollup chain attached to a Polkadot virtual core can benefit from Polkadot's shared security and interoperability model.
-This means the Polkadot [Nominated-Proof-of-Stake (NPoS)](../learn/learn-staking.md#nominated-proof-of-stake-npos) mechanism along with ELVES, can secure fully-fledged blockchains out-of-the-box without having to bootstrap security on their own.
+This means the Polkadot [Nominated-Proof-of-Stake (NPoS)](../learn/learn-staking.md#nominated-proof-of-stake-npos) mechanism along with ELVES, can secure fully-fledged blockchains out-of-the-box without bootstrap security.

 - **Secure interoperability.** Any rollup chain attached to a Polkadot core, as well as Layer-two (L2) chains built on top of them, can benefit from Polkadot's native interoperability via [XCM](../learn/learn-xcm.md) and can thus communicate and exchange value and information with other Polkadot rollup chains.
 Examples of L2 can be dApps deployed as smart contracts on Moonbeam or Astar.